appsocially/upil-site/docs/development/README.md

 Other differences:
 * In form mode, recursion is generally prevented by only allowing a `DIALOG` to be executed a single time.
 In chat mode, recursion can be used to return to earlier parts of a script if necessary.
 * Chat mode widgets generally send input to the UPIL Core when a user performs an explicit action like pressing the 'send' button.
-Form mode widgets should follow the standard conventions of forms, and send input to the UPIL core implicitly such as while a user is typing, on blur, or when some other final input condition is met.
+Form mode widgets don't have an explicit send button, so they should send input to the UPIL core implicitly such as while a user is typing, on blur, or when some other final input condition is met.

 ### The RawFormBot component